maarten-pennings/SevenSegment-over-Serial/electronics/readme.md

 Sinking 8 LEDs via 1 output port is **not** ok, that would be 80mA where the max is 10mA.

 **Conclusion**
-We connect the four 7-segment displays in a row/column fashion.
+We connect the four seven-segment displays in a row/column fashion.
 The individual segments ("rows") can be hooked directly to an output pin of the ATmega, provided that the current limiting resistor limits the LED current and thus the sourcing via the pin to 10mA.
 The commons of the display ("columns"), need to sink, worst case, all 8 LED segments of a display unit.
 As a result, we use a transistor.
 The principle is depicted below, for the real schematic see section below.

 ![Display control](col-row.png)

-I decided to have current limiting resistors of 220 ohm.
+I decided to have current limiting resistors of 220 ohm for the LEDs.
 Red LEDs have a forward voltage of Vf=1.8.
-With an external voltage of 3V3, the resistor drops 1.5V, leading to a current of 6.8mA for one segment and 55mA for all 8.
+With an external voltage of 3V3, the resistor drops 1.5V (3.3-1.8), leading to a current of 6.8mA for one segment and 55mA for all 8.
 With an external voltage of 5V0, the resistor drops 3.2V, leading to a current of 14.5mA for one segment and 116mA for all 8.

 | VCC | V_R (V)| I_R (mA) R=220Ω | I_common (mA) 8 LEDs |